clabrugere/evidential-deeplearning/readme.md

 Belief masses are calculated from evidences: $` b_k = \frac{e_k}{S} `$ where $` S = \sum_{K} (e_k + 1) `$ and the overall uncertainty is defined $` \frac{K}{S} `$.
 Those belief mass assignments correspond to a Dirichlet distribution with parameters $` \alpha_{k} = evidence_k + 1 `$, and this distribution is used as a prior over the class probabilities.
 The expected probability of a class k is the mean of the Dirichlet distribution: $` P_k = \frac{\alpha_{k}}{ \sum_{K} \alpha_{i} } `$

 The paper proposes to parametrize the Dirichlet distribution describing the beliefs with a neural network that outputs a positive vector of evidences for each classes instead of outputting logits or class probabilities like in the regular classification setting.
-The model is trained using different possible losses that they describe in the paper.
+The model is trained using different possible losses that are describe in the paper.

 ### Example on MNIST